jswymer/mydoctest/articles/marketing-interactions.md

 * View the status of interactions.
 * Mark interactions as canceled.

 You can delete interaction log entries that have been canceled.
-To delete interaction log entries, in the **Search** box, enter *Delete Canceled Interaction Log Entries*, and then choose the related link, and then fill in the information..
+To delete interaction log entries, in the **Search for Page or Report** field, enter *Delete Canceled Interaction Log Entries*, and then choose the related link, and then fill in the information..

 ##See Also
 [Manage Contacts](marketing-contacts.md)